GHOST TOWN IN THE SKY

 Many shops were inside the town, most open but showing no staff inside.
 The arcade area was opened up and all the games on and looking to be functional, although, all the quarter slots were taped up.
 The only attraction operating was the shooting gallery.
 The "midway" area atop the hill was lacking any attention.
 A few rides remained.
 I was able to freely walk around the park without anyone showing me any attention as to what I was doing in these areas.
 All that remained of the Sea Dragon was the fiberglass boat, the Tumbleweed kiddie coaster remained, and was overgrown with weeds.
 The Paratrooper remained, but was in folded position.
 I did not venture to the drop tower, but it could still be seen in the distance.
 Overall, you could see progress was being made, slowly.
 I spent around 2 hours at the park, with maybe 40 guests total being in the park at once, all sharing stories of seeing the park functioning in its hay day in the 80's.
 It would be nice to see the park up and running, but many updates need to take place!
 As for Maggie Valley, it was the real Ghost Town.

-2014 - Resurrection Mountain - Under Construction - (3/10/14) While most of this is still technically a “rumor”, one of our Screamscape sources spoke in detail with some Maggie Valley locals about what the future of Ghost Town in the Sky is expected to be.
+Tenatively in 2015 - Holy Land / Resurrection Mountain - Status Unknown - (3/10/14) While most of this is still technically a “rumor”, one of our Screamscape sources spoke in detail with some Maggie Valley locals about what the future of Ghost Town in the Sky is expected to be.
 According to what they were told, the park is no longer planning to even attempt to repair or reopen any of the former classic flat rides at the park like the Paratrooper or Scrambler.
 Even worse, they were told that the plan was to rip down the old Red Devil / Cliff Hanger coaster later this Spring for scrap, as they no longer intend to try and reopen it.

 Forgive the bad pun, but instead of fixing up and restoring Ghost Mountain the Sky to the park it once was, the park owner seems hell bent on only pushing ahead with the plan to open the Resurrection Mountain for 2014.